RazinSyakib43/razinsyakib43/README.md

 - 📫 How to reach me **muhammadrazin14@gmail.com**

 ### My Bio 📄
-I'm a **sixth-semester Informatics student** driven by a deep sense of purpose in Information Technology.
+I'm a **seventh-semester Informatics student** driven by a deep sense of purpose in Information Technology.
 I view technology as a tool for empowering people and improving lives, and my passion for **Web Dev**, **Back-End**, and **Cloud Computing** fuels my drive to innovate. 💻
 Through my studies and personal projects, I constantly expand my knowledge and hone my skills, striving for excellence in all I do.
 My ultimate goal is to leverage my expertise to make a positive impact on the world by developing solutions that transform lives. 🌱

 ### My Skills 🔥